 When looking for such a coach, you want to find someone who reads your genre, and, if possible, is themselves a writer, because then they know both sides of the equation.
 They value a well-turned sentence because they know the agony and attempts and words and sweat and tears (well, hopefully not, but sometimes…) it takes to reach that point.
 They have faced the exact same questions you do about description, characterization, dialogue and plot, and they often know work-arounds and have the creative mindset to brainstorm through the rough patches.

 Once you find a few candidates, you’ll want to narrow it down to someone who is professional and articulate.
 If possible, see if the coach or editor offers a free trial so you can determine if their coaching style is right for you, and then turn them loose on a short story, a chapter…whatever you have on hand.
 You don’t have to impress them, because they aren’t an agent or publisher or potential reader.
 They’re someone who is eager to help you turn a rough draft into a finished product, and they expect the work you send to need feedback (otherwise, you wouldn’t need to hire them).

 Once you find the right coach, remember to be as articulate and professional in return.
 Ask questions.
 Respond to emails.
 Let them know how the writing process is going and where you think you might be struggling.
 Don’t be afraid to tell them your true concerns, your deepest worries, for in sharing them you’ll grow.
 Book coaches are like a writing doctor.
 If you don’t elaborate your symptoms, how can they help fix what’s wrong?

-If your looking for book coaching in the Young Adult, Fantasy, Literary or Christian fiction genres, let me know.
+If your looking for book coaching, let me know.
 I’d be happy to give you a free chapter sample of my services, and you can learn more about how my book coaching works here.

 Copyright 2017 Andrea Lundgren